Try out Next with Docker#

 Next steps in Next#

-Now you can play around in Next.
-If you want to login as admin go to /admin/login.
+Now you can play around in Next: to login as admin go to /admin/login.